 Blythe Danner & Gwyneth Paltrow

 Both are celebrated actresses, but Blythe Danner's daughter Gwyneth has ventured beyond Hollywood with her lifestyle website Goop.
-While remaining a movie star, Paltrow has built her brand into a mini-empire, with products ranging from cookbooks to clothing.
+While remaining an actress, Paltrow has built her brand into a mini-empire, with products ranging from cookbooks to clothing.